 The Edmond Sun, Edmond, Oklahoma

-Founded by Phil G. Busey Sr. in 2002, the company trains more than 20,000 military students annually.
-DRG is now the largest defense contractor headquartered in the state of Oklahoma for USAF training services.
+DRG trains more than 20,000 military students annually.
+It is now the largest defense contractor for USAF training services headquartered in Oklahoma.

 For more information on DRG, please visit www.drgok.com.